Key Takeaways:

 Check Your CoverageAddiction Treatment at South Coast Behavioral Health

-Alcohol abuse is a real problem.
-If you’re struggling with prescription drugs and alcohol addiction, South Coast Behavioral Health is here to help.
+Substance abuse is a real problem.
+If you’re struggling with drug and alcohol addiction, South Coast Behavioral Health is here to help.
 The risk of alcohol and opioid overdose is real.
 Loss of consciousness and even death may occur.
 The first step in treating addiction is a medical detox.
 This means using drugs to manage withdrawal symptoms.

 Start Today